LAST UPDATED: 12 July 2021

 300,000 hectares of precious bushland was destroyed in a single year, at last count.

-Almost all of this destruction is being driven by a huge appetite for one thing: beef.
+Almost all of this destruction in Queensland is being driven by a huge appetite for one thing: beef.

 Someone else is paying the price for 'beef', too.